What can an eviction lawyer do for me?

 Every client is treated with courtesy and is guaranteed effective representation.
 Our expertise and integrity have earned us a reputation as one of the premier law firms in the UK.
 Our consistent track record of uncompromising ethics instils confidence and trust.

 We pride ourselves on being completely transparent.
 You will never incur any hidden fees and everything is discussed and agreed ahead of time.
-Our initial consultation is absolutely free, because we want you to feel completely at ease while discussing your matter in total confidence.
+Our initial consultation is fixed at £108 including VAT, and you can ask as many questions as you would like so you can feel completely at ease while discussing your matter in total confidence.

 Our London and Brighton locations are professional, welcoming spaces, where you are assured of the highest calibre of service and a vastly broad breadth of knowledge.
 Get in contact with Britton and Time Solicitors today.